 The foreign policy of any nation is, in reality the extension and pursuit of its national interests at the international arena.
-It is actually a manifestation of a nations domestic reality that is reflected in the international arena hence the common goal of all foreign policies is the protection of the national image, the promotion of economic interest and the enhancement of national security, prosperity, prestige/honours and peace.23 Foreign policy objectives are policies directed by the prevailing national interest vis-à-vis the international arena for the overall benefit of states.24 It is a nation's interest that determines her foreign policy.
-Since State's interest is influenced by historical, political, social and economic factors, the work will later analize all these forces to properly understand Nigeria's foreign policy since independence.25 The foreign policies of any state lay emphasis on the principles of sovereignty, society, autonomy, welfare and status and prestige.26
+It is actually a manifestation of a nations domestic reality that is reflected in the international arena hence the common goal of all foreign policies is the protection of the national image, the promotion of economic interest and the enhancement of national security, prosperity, prestige/honours and peace.
+Foreign policy objectives are policies directed by the prevailing national interest vis-à-vis the international arena for the overall benefit of states.
+It is a nation's interest that determines her foreign policy.
+Since State's interest is influenced by historical, political, social and economic factors, the work will later analize all these forces to properly understand Nigeria's foreign policy since independence.
+The foreign policies of any state lay emphasis on the principles of sovereignty, security, autonomy, welfare and status and prestige.

 Various writers, in different perspectives, have analized the foreign polices of Nigeria.
 Olajide Aluko in his Essays on Nigerian foreign policy, says the logic of events, and the colonial legacy have both largely fore-ordained Nigeria's initial foreign policy options.
 After analysing Nigeria's external relations from independence in the early 1960s to late 1960, to the early 1970s and the 1980s, he concluded that Nigeria has played a significant role in West Africa, Africa and in the larger international community and in agreement with Professor Joseph Frankel, Scored her "a regional power in Black Africa".
 R.A.
-Akindele in addition to his various stands on Nigeria's foreign policy, remarked in an enlightenment programme on foreign policy and international relations, that it is knowledge by decision makers, of their country's capacity and capability, knowledge of their country's strength and weaknesses, in relation to those of other countries that must inform the making of a realistic foreign policy.
-This remark has been singled out among other positions of Akindele because of its implication for the challenges it poses for the formulation of Nigeria's foreign policy in the twenty-first century because whatever goal we want to pursue, must be based on our capacity and capabilities as well as on our strengths and weaknesses.
-A nation can only get what it wants depending on what it has.
+Akindele in addition to his various stands on Nigeria's foreign policy, remarked in an

+22Opt cit. p.14

-See footnote 3.
-P.11, supra Ibid p.13 O. Aluko (1981: Essays on Nigerian Foreign Po9licy.
-London, pp. 2-3 views from the writers are as stated in this source, Supra Opt cit. p.14 Lamido Sule (2000): Keynote Address on Nigeria's Foreign Policy.
+25Lamido Sule (2000): Keynote Address on Nigeria's Foreign Policy.
 In: Selected Reasdings on Nigeria's Foreign Policy and International Relations.
 Vol. 1 Number 1, pp. xiii-xxii.